 Golden Pass is a partnership of leading energy companies with a successful record of producing, shipping and marketing natural gas globally.
 Golden Pass includes three specific businesses located in Texas – an existing LNG import facility (Golden Pass Terminal), an existing pipeline system (Golden Pass Pipeline) and Golden Pass Products, a proposed expansion of our current facilities that would allow Golden Pass to export LNG.
 The Golden Pass LNG import terminal and pipeline were completed and became operational in 2010.

 - What is Golden Pass proposing to do?

 - How big of an investment is this project?

 The project would be an approximately $10 billion investment on the Gulf Coast, generating billions of dollars of economic growth at local, state and national levels and millions of dollars in taxes to local, state and federal governments.
 According to a study performed by The Perryman Group, Golden Pass LNG’s investment could generate approximately $31 billion in U.S. economic gains (gross product) and $4.6 billion in taxes for the U.S at local, state and national levels.

 - What are the ownership percentages in the project?

 Project shareholders include affiliates of Qatar Petroleum (70%) and ExxonMobil (30%).

 - What size liquefaction facility is Golden Pass building?

 The expanded facility’s estimated send-out capacity would be around 16 million tons of LNG per year.

 - Is Golden Pass building the facility at the existing terminal location?

 Yes, the facility is an expansion of the existing infrastructure.
 It will sit adjacent to, and be connected with, the existing terminal, and it will utilize the existing tanks, berths and pipeline infrastructure.
-The expansion project would leverage the existing industrial footprint, minimizing environmental and community effects.
+The expansion project would leverage the facility's existing industrial footprint, minimizing environmental and community impact.

 - Will Golden Pass still be able to import after the expansion?

 Yes, the terminal will maintain the existing import infrastructure.

 - What approvals and permits were needed for the liquefaction and export project?